 Broadway’s Best Teatime Rituals

-By Ellen Easton © 2013 – All Rights Reserved
+Article and Photos By Ellen Easton © 2020 – All Rights Reserved

 I have been fortunate to know many talented people in the Broadway community, including the late Katherine Hepburn, as brilliantly portrayed by four-time TONY nominee Tovah Feldshuh in TEA AT FIVE, sharing a mutual love of afternoon tea.
 Linda Purl, star of the TONY nominated TOM SAWYER, a life-long friend, and I have spent many an afternoon sharing our lives over a cup of tea.
 Lucie Arnaz, THEY’RE PLAYING OUR SONG, and three-time TONY award winner Charles Strouse, beloved composer/lyrist of BYE, BYE BIRDIE, APPLAUSE, and ANNIE each have their own unique tea rituals.
 I am an advocate in the belief that one should never be a tea snob, as tea, in any incarnation, fosters friendships. – Ellen Easton